AB-1988

 Plain Language

-Companion chatbots are subject to two prohibitions related to crisis interactions: (1) the chatbot must never characterize a crisis interruption pause as a punishment, violation, or enforcement action — it must be framed only as a supportive safety measure; and (2) the chatbot must never diagnose, label, or assess the risk level of a user during crisis interactions.
-These restrictions ensure the crisis response remains non-clinical and non-punitive, consistent with the legislative finding that companion chatbots are not substitutes for human crisis intervention.
+Companion chatbots are subject to two specific prohibitions during crisis interactions: (1) they may not characterize a crisis interruption pause as a punishment, violation, or enforcement action — the pause must be framed as a supportive intervention, not a disciplinary measure; and (2) they may not diagnose, label, or assess risk levels of the user at any point.
+The second prohibition effectively prevents the chatbot from playing a clinical role during a crisis, consistent with the legislative finding that companion chatbots are not substitutes for human crisis intervention.

 Statutory Text